Lauderdale County – Open Meetings Act

-Specifically, in this particular case, in early 2013, the Lauderdale County Board of Supervisors was considering issuing bonds to cover county improvements.
-The county administrator reached out to a bond consultant, solicited and received figures relating to a possible bond, and subsequently shared this information with each supervisor separately and individually.
+The story of the case starts in early 2013 when the Lauderdale County Board of Supervisors was considering issuing bonds to cover county improvements.
 A quorum of the Board is three members.
-On March 22, 2013, District 2 Supervisor Newell and District 4 Supervisor Norwood encountered each other by chance and briefly discussed one of the propose projects.
-On March 26, 2013, the consultant, county administrator, a board attorney, and supervisors from District 1 (Pres.
+On March 26, 2013, the bond consultant, the county administrator, a board attorney, and supervisors from District 1 (Pres.
 Florey) and 2 (Newell) met at the offices of the board attorney.
-The purpose of the meeting was to consider the consultant’s information regarding how much the county could borrow without raising taxes and without precluding a future bond issue.
+The purpose of the meeting was to consider the consultant’s information regarding how much the county could borrow without raising taxes.
 Later that same day, a separate meeting was arranged for the same purpose in the supervisors’ conference room in the courthouse with the consultant and supervisors from Districts 3 (Todd) and 5 (Rutledge).

-Mr. Williams, a non-lawyer, decided he couldn’t take it anymore and subsequently filed a complaint with the Mississippi Ethics Commission, claiming the Board had violated the Open Meetings Act with its March 26 meetings.
+Williams subsequently filed a complaint with the Mississippi Ethics Commission, as the Board had violated the Open Meetings Act with its March 26 meetings.